siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Write a codec to convert the node specification into a node and register it in the scheme:
+Create a codec to convert the node specification to a node and register it with the scheme:

 ```go
 func NewTextNodeCodec() scheme.Codec {